I want to talk to you today about the best way to build muscle.

 Step one is to decide how many days a week you’re going to train.

-A lot of muscle-building routines out there are based on the idea that the best way to make your muscles grow is to bomb them into submission once a week with lots of exercises, sets and reps.
+A lot of the advice out there is based on the idea that the best way to build muscle is to bomb your muscles into submission once a week with lots of exercises, sets and reps.

 A typical routine might involve chest on Monday, back on Tuesday, shoulders on Wednesday, legs on Thursday and arms on Friday.
-While some people get decent results with this type of routine, I think there are better options available.
+While some people think this is the best way to build muscle, there are better options available.

 When you train a muscle group directly only once a week, protein synthesis is raised for a day or two after the workout.
 But it’s back to normal 36-48 hours later .
 And simply creating more muscle damage doesn’t appear to make the rise in protein synthesis last any longer .